sfeister/coa-gpu/comp566.md

 # Scientific Visualization Laboratory

-## Pre-Work (Three Weeks in Advance)
+## Pre-Work (A Week or More in Advance)
-You will complete the following pre-work  three weeks in advance of the lab day.
+You will complete the following pre-work in advance of the lab day.

 ### Apply for a NERSC Account (15 minutes)